NextronSystems/thor-manual/signatures/yara.rst

 * **unpack_parent**

-  * The file's origin (e.g. "ZIP" if it was contained in a ZIP file)
+  * The file's origin, for example ``ZIP`` if the file was contained in a ZIP archive
-  * Possible values are:
+  * Possible values include:

     * Archives: ``ZIP``, ``RAR``, ``RAR``, ``TAR``, ``TARGZ``, ``TARBZ2``, ``CAB``, ``GZIP``, ``BZIP2``, ``7ZIP``
     * From a module: ``CHM``, ``CHUNK``, ``EMAIL``, ``ICS``, ``MACROS``, ``MFT``, ``OLE``, ``REGISTRY``, ``UNESCAPE``, ``UPX``, ``VBEDECODE``